piougy/CzechIdMng/MIGRATION.md

 ## 💡 Introduction

 This guide describes the various things that are needed when migrating from CzechIdM version 9.7.x to version 10.
 In version 10 were upgraded major devstack dependencies (see list bellow).

-The goals:
+The goals of this version:
 - Fix known issues with newer versions of currently used third party libraries (e.g. ModelMapper).
+More than 100 vulnerabilities are removed.
 - To be up to date.
 Some third party libraries cannot be used with our old devstack.
 - Remove obsolete deprecated classes and methods.

+Why is migration good for you:
+- Frontend localization can be changed without refresh is needed.
+- Script textarea contains suggestion box (thx to newer library).
+- Frontend performance was increased.
+- Logger level can be changed by application configuration without restart is needed.

 # 🌗 Backend
 In this chapter will be describe migration for the backend part of IdM.